Bad news: As of April 15, 2022, Ahead is no longer in business.

 I set out to find out the answer for myself.

 Oh and spoiler alert: they’re legit.

-How does Hello Ahead's ADHD telemedicine work?
+How does Hello Ahead's ADHD treatment work?

 Adderall and similar stimulants can cause addiction in some people and are therefore kept under serious lock-and-key by the DEA.
 So how could a company go about prescribing online ADHD medications and delivering them to your home?
 I jumped on their website to see how, exactly, their business works.
 And it’s pretty simple, actually.